 Once you’re sure everything works, stop the application by pressing ctrl + C to stop the server.

-Next, deactivate the virtual environment by typing deactivate.
-If needed, you can always reactivate the virtual environment as described here.
+Next, deactivate virtual environment by typing deactivate.
+If required, you can always reactivate the virtual environment as shown here.

 Dockerizing the application

-From the root of the application, create a new file named Dockerfile and ensure that its content matches this:
+We’ve already done this for the sample application, but if you’re Dockerizing a different app, create a new file named Dockerfile and ensure that its content matches this:

 FROM python:alpine